History of Bolivia (1964–1982): Transition to democracy

 Between 1978 and 1980, Bolivia was constantly in a state of crisis.
 The fragmentation of political forces made it impossible for any party to dominate.
 In the three elections held during this period, no party achieved a majority, and alliances of various groups could not break the deadlock.
 Social unrest increased as peasants began to agitate again on a large scale for the first time since their rebellion in the late colonial period.
-The Bolivian workers were more radical than ever, and in 1979, during the first congress of the Bolivian Labor Federation (Central Obrera Boliviana, COB) since 1970, they vehemently protested the economic austerity measures dictated by the International Monetary Fund (IMF).
+The Bolivian workers were more radical than ever.
+In 1979, during the first congress of the Bolivian Labor Federation (Central Obrera Boliviana, COB) since 1970, they vehemently protested the economic austerity measures dictated by the International Monetary Fund (IMF).

 The division in the armed forces and the increasing visibility of paramilitary groups reflected the institutional decay of the military.
 A civilian investigation into human rights violations committed during the Banzer regime further demoralized the officer corps.

-After four months in office, General Pereda did not call for elections, despite his promise to do so.
+Despite his promise after four months in office, General Pereda did not call for elections.
 In November 1978, he was overthrown in a bloodless coup by General David Padilla Arancibia, who was supported by the younger institutionalist faction of the military.
 Arancibia saw the main role of the military as the defense of the country rather than political intervention and announced elections for 1979 without naming an official government candidate.
 Electoral reforms simplified voter registration, and 90% of the electorate chose among eight presidential candidates in honest elections.

 1979 election, Guevara presidency, and Natusch coup

-When none of the main presidential candidates gained a majority in the general election the following July, and the National Congress of Bolivia was equally unable to elect a president, it appointed former Revolutionary Nationalist Movement head Walter Guevara Arze as interim president for a year, beginning on August 8, 1979.
-This was first civilian regime since the brief term of Luís Adolfo Siles Salinas in 1969.
+When none of the primary presidential candidates gained a majority in the general election the following July, and the National Congress of Bolivia was equally unable to elect a president, it appointed former Revolutionary Nationalist Movement head Walter Guevara Arze as interim president for a year, beginning on August 8, 1979.
+This was the first civilian regime since the brief term of Luís Adolfo Siles Salinas in 1969.

-Guevara was overthrown after a few months, however, by a bloody coup under Colonel Alberto Natusch Busch in November 1979.
-Natusch himself stepped down after just two weeks because of intense civilian opposition and his limited military support, as well as diplomatic action by the United States to prevent recognition of the Natusch government.
+However, Guevara was overthrown after a few months by a bloody coup under Colonel Alberto Natusch Busch in November 1979.
+Natusch stepped down after just two weeks because of intense civilian opposition, his limited military support, and diplomatic action by the United States to prevent recognition of the Natusch government.